|

 Echeveria 'Hercules' PP26,230 - A small evergreen succulent to 4 inches tall with 3 to 4 inch wide rosettes of tightly packed grey-green leaves that have gray-purple to pink leaf backside, leaf margins and tips with these colors enhanced when drought or winter temperature stressed.
 An attractive unbranched inflorescence rises well above the rosette holds nodding pure yellow flowers in late spring and summer.
 This plant was bred by Gert Ubink of Kudelstaart, Netherlands by crossing the seed parent, an unnamed Echeveria pulidonis cultivar, with an unnamed Echeveria elegans cultivar in 2006 and selecting this plant from the resulting seedlings and named it in 2008.
 It received U.S. Plant Patent PP26,230 in 2015.
 Our plants from unrooted cuttings sent to us by Dümmen Orange.

-Information displayed on this page about Echeveria 'Hercules' PP26,230 is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information displayed on this page about Echeveria 'Hercules' PP26,230 is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.

 |